tysonmote/jog/README.md

 > jog today
 ```

-By default, this will create a blank file at `~/jog/YYYY/MM/DD.txt'` and open it with Vim.
+By default, this will create a blank file at `~/jog/YYYY/MM/DD.txt'` and open it with the editor specified by your `EDITOR` environment variable (or `vim`, if none is set).
 If the file already exists, it will be opened in your editor.

 Configuration
 -------------